 FSC began partnering with law enforcement agencies and the intelligence community in the early 1990s, following the demise of the former Soviet Union and increased trafficking of radioactive materials on the international black market.
 Its pioneering efforts in nuclear forensic analysis expanded the boundaries of analytical chemistry and contributed to establishing the field of forensic science.

 The center, which has been conducting novel casework to detect weapons of mass destruction for more than 25 years, is ISO 17025 accredited.
-The FSC is the main U.S. laboratory used by the Federal Bureau of Investigation and other law enforcement agencies to analyze radioactive, nuclear, and explosive materials, nuclear and radiological contraband, and mixed-hazard samples (containing two or more types of materials).
+The FSC is a key partner laboratory used by the Federal Bureau of Investigation and other law enforcement agencies to analyze radioactive, nuclear, and explosive materials, nuclear and radiological contraband, and mixed-hazard samples (containing two or more types of materials).
 With the ability to perform chemical and biological analyses as well, the FSC supports the forensic needs of a wide variety of investigations led by law enforcement and the intelligence community.
 Moreover, it can analyze CBRNE materials or other samples collected anywhere in the world (with a round-the-clock response if necessary).
 In addition to characterizing materials for commercial partners, the FSC helps the International Atomic Energy Agency fulfill its mission to inhibit nuclear weapons proliferation—and support the peaceful use of nuclear technology worldwide—by analyzing samples for explosives and nuclear fission fragments.

 In investigations where standard sample preparation and analysis methods do not exist, the FSC can perform research and development in real time to create protocols that support sample identification.
 These efforts have included developing novel methods to analyze biomedical samples and creating complex extraction protocols for difficult soil types.
 While its analyses are often focused on screening for various known threats, the center also extensively interrogates samples to identify “unknowns” that are not contained in typical threat lists.
 This strategy allows the FSC to glean a more complete understanding of a sample, providing context and interpretation for authorities—even in the absence of a target threat chemical.

-FSC has helped the Department of Defense develop the capability to conduct sample analyses in the field.
+FSC has helped a sponsor develop the capability to conduct sample analyses in the field.
 To accomplish this goal, the center conducted instrument evaluations for several years to determine the appropriate equipment that should be deployed in field laboratories.
 These evaluations considered the functions of the instruments and the end users’ requirements (for example, enhanced ruggedness that can withstand transport).
 Once the FSC selected a standard kit of instruments, the center developed methods to conduct analyses for a wide range of threats (including chemical warfare agents, explosives, biological warfare agents, radiological and nuclear sources, opiates, poisons, and pharmaceuticals).
 To analyze samples in the chemical, radiological, and nuclear categories, the FSC designs instruments and can miniaturize those capabilities that are not readily available.
-As threats evolve, the center consistently updates its methods so that DOD field laboratories can provide seamless, rapid, and accurate analysis.
+As threats evolve, the center consistently updates its methods so that field laboratories can provide seamless, rapid, and accurate analysis.
 Field laboratory workers receive training in sample preparation and analysis, instrument maintenance, and troubleshooting.